r57zone/EasyNotes/README.md

 3. Check Windows Firewall to see if incoming connections are allowed on your network type (private) and allow if disabled.

 ### iOS
-For iOS 12 and above, go to Settings -> Safari -> Advanced -> Experimental Features and uncheck the "Disable Web SQL" checkbox.

-Next, go to Safari on your mobile device and enter there "http://IP:735/webapp", where IP is the reserved permanent IP of your computer.
+Open browser Safari on your mobile device and enter there "http://IP:735/webapp", where IP is the reserved permanent IP of your computer.
 Next you need to click "Share" -> "On the Home Screen".
 A shortcut to EasyNotes appears on the desktop.

 To update, you need to synchronize, then go to the "Safari" settings and delete history and data, after which you can add the application again.